The university is organized into the following academic units:

 As North Carolina’s coastal university, UNCW must utilize its location to explore modern questions related to commerce, human health, nutrition, the environment and social and cultural dynamics.
 There is no complete understanding of human history, the human condition or literature and music and art in the absence of the sea.

-The chancellor challenges us to “invent the future” by embracing a culture of innovation.
+Our faculty, staff and students are inventing the future by embracing a culture of innovation.
 Creating this culture will involve examining traditions, taking risks, making difficult choices and accepting and learning from failure.

-Under Dr. Miller’s leadership, the university’s innovative culture will build on UNCW’s educational philosophy, which is rooted squarely in the liberal arts and sciences.
+The university’s innovative culture is built on UNCW’s educational philosophy, which is rooted squarely in the liberal arts and sciences.
 Our ideals of inquiry, comparison, critical thinking and creativity are the perfect garden of invention.

 The University of North Carolina Wilmington is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award bachelor’s, master’s and doctoral degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Ga., 30033-4097 or call 404-679-4500 for questions about the accreditation of UNC Wilmington.